Looking for a simple way to create a WordPress Mega Menu using Gutenberg?

 2: Enable the Navigation Menu Block From the Plus Settings

 Once you’ve installed and activated the Plus Addons on your site, the next step is to enable the Navigation Menu block from the Plus Settings.

-This will open the block library of The Plus Addons for Gutenberg.
+This will open the block library of The Plus Blocks for Gutenberg.
 Don’t get overwhelmed by seeing the list of many blocks.

-You can easily find the Navigation block by using the search bar on the right.
+You can easily find the Navigation block using the search bar on the right.